When is the best time to visit Malaysia?

 Best for: turtles on Lankayan Island, climbing Mt Kinabalu, Borneo International Kite Festival, Mid-Autumn Festival

 September is normally the last month of the year to see turtles on Lankayan Island.
-Now it should also be quieter on the East Coast with the departure of school holiday crowds, so check out great clear-water snorkeling right off the beach in the Perhentian Islands, especially before the monsoon rolls in around November.
+Now it should also be quieter on the East Coast with the departure of school holiday crowds, so check out great clear-water snorkelling right off the beach in the Perhentian Islands, especially before the monsoon rolls in around November.
 Visitors this month may also get to join in some unique Malaysian celebrations such as the Mooncake Festival (aka the Mid-Autumn Festival).
 This festival is celebrated with a beautiful River of Lights lantern parade in George Town and an array of eye-catching cultural celebrations in Kuala Lumpur among other celebrations around the country.

 Best for: animal spotting in Borneo